Clothing Photography: How to Photograph Clothes for Your Online Store

 Clothing photography is one of the most searched topics in ecommerce photography — and for good reason.
 Clothes are among the hardest products to photograph consistently.
 They wrinkle, they drape differently on every surface, and colors shift between sessions when your lighting isn't locked down.

-This guide covers the three main methods for photographing clothes — flat lay, ghost mannequin, and on-model — with the specific setups, camera settings, and consistency techniques that produce professional results across an entire catalog.
+This guide covers photographing clothing for your website, Etsy listings, or Shopify store, walking through the three main methods — flat lay, ghost mannequin, and on-model — with the specific setups, camera settings, and consistency techniques that produce professional results across an entire catalog.
 Whether you're photographing t-shirts, dresses, jackets, or accessories, the fundamentals here apply.

 New to product photography?
 Start with our complete product photography guide for the full ecommerce photography foundation, then come back to this guide for clothing-specific techniques.